Skip to main content

 Deploying your first Gruntwork Module

-The Terraform modules in the Gruntwork Infrastructure as Code Library allow you to configure the provider and backend settings to suit your needs.
-This makes it possible to use Gruntwork modules alongside any existing modules you may have already developed, with minimal duplication of configuration.
+The Terraform modules in the Gruntwork Infrastructure as Code (IaC) Library allow you to customize the provider and backend settings to fit your requirements.
+This flexibility enables you to use Gruntwork modules alongside existing modules with minimal configuration duplication.

 Prerequisites

-• An AWS account with permissions to create the necessary resources
+• An AWS account with permissions to create required resources

 • AWS Command Line Interface (AWS CLI) installed on your local machine